ramkotni/interview-prep/Interviews/Nick-Interview.md

 | **What is a Kafka Topic?**                              | A Kafka topic is a category to which messages are sent.
 Producers write to topics, and consumers read from topics.
 Topics can be partitioned for parallel processing.                                                                                                              |
 | **What is the role of Consumer Group in Kafka?**        | A Kafka consumer group consists of multiple consumers that divide the load of reading messages from topics.
 Each consumer in the group reads from a different partition to parallelize the work.
 Consumer groups help Kafka scale horizontally.                                       |

+# Kafka - Leader and Follower

+## Question: What is the role of Leader and Follower in Kafka?

+### **Answer:**

+In Kafka, **Leader** and **Follower** refer to the roles assigned to the replicas of a Kafka **Partition**.
+Each partition has one leader and one or more followers, and their roles are crucial for data replication, availability, and fault tolerance.

+### **Leader:**
+- **Role**: The leader is the Kafka broker responsible for handling all **reads** and **writes** for a specific partition.
+- **Responsibilities**:
+  - The leader is the **only broker** that allows **producers** to write data to the partition.
+  - It serves data when **consumers** request messages from that partition.
+  - The leader coordinates the replication process to ensure all **follower replicas** are synchronized with it.
+  - It keeps track of the latest offset (position) of the partition and responds with the correct data to consumers.

+### **Follower:**
+- **Role**: Followers are Kafka brokers that replicate data from the leader to ensure **fault tolerance** and **data availability**.
+- **Responsibilities**:
+  - Followers do not handle read or write requests directly.
+They simply replicate data from the leader.
+  - They periodically fetch the latest data from the leader to maintain an up-to-date copy of the partition.
+  - If the leader fails, one of the followers is elected to become the new leader through a process called **leader election**.
+  - Followers must stay in sync with the leader to ensure data consistency.
+If a follower falls too far behind, it might be removed from replication.

+### **How Leader and Follower Work Together:**
+1. **Replication**: Each Kafka partition can have multiple replicas.
+One replica is the leader, and the rest are followers.
+The leader handles all write operations and serves as the point of contact for consumers.
+2. **Fault Tolerance**: If the leader broker fails, one of the followers automatically takes over as the new leader.
+This ensures that Kafka remains available with minimal downtime.
+3. **Consistency**: Kafka ensures that once a message is written to the partition, it is replicated to the followers.
+As long as the majority of replicas (including the leader) have the message, it is considered committed and available to consumers.

+### Example Scenario:
+- Imagine a Kafka topic with one partition (`p1`), and this partition is replicated across three brokers.
+  - Broker 1 holds the **leader** replica.
+  - Broker 2 and Broker 3 hold the **follower** replicas.
+- Producers send messages to Broker 1 (the **leader**).
+- Consumers can read from Broker 1 (the **leader**).
+If Broker 1 goes down, either Broker 2 or Broker 3 (the **followers**) will take over as the new leader, and consumers can still read data from them.

+### **Why is this Important?**
+- **Leader**: Ensures data consistency and coordinates the replication process.
+- **Follower**: Ensures high availability and fault tolerance.
+If the leader fails, one of the followers can take over, minimizing downtime.

 ---

 ## Kubernetes